pantheon-systems/documentation/source/content/guides/frontend-performance/05-media.md

 Lazy loading images is a JavaScript technique that saves bandwidth and lowers load times by delaying the loading of images until they appear in the viewport.
 Lazy-loading media elements, especially images, is a powerful way to increase perceived performance and reduce time-to-first-render.

-Lazy-loading images is default behavior in WordPress 5.5 and Drupal 9.1.
+Lazy-loading images is default behavior in WordPress 5.5 and the latest version of Drupal.

 Try the [BJ Lazy Load](https://wordpress.org/plugins/bj-lazy-load/) plugin for WordPress and the [Image Lazyloader](https://www.drupal.org/project/lazyloader) module for Drupal.